metabase/metabase/docs/users-guide/13-sql-parameters.md

 WHERE {% raw %}{{date_var}}{% endraw %}
 ```

-Note the lack of an `=`.
+Note the lack of the column and operator (eg. `=`).
 The reason you need to structure field filters this way is to handle cases where Metabase generates the code for you.
 For example, for handling situations where someone selects multiple values in the filter widget, or a range of dates.
+It is not possible to control the generated SQL, so if you need greater control, then you will need to use simpler variable types.

 A MongoDB native query example might look like this: